BridgesLab/PrecisionNutrition/Meta Analysis/LDL-Changes.md

 ```

 ![](figures/meta-analysis-1.png)<!-- -->

 We evaluated 18 studies for this meta-analysis.
 Using the meta-analysis method, we found fasting blood LDL-C levels were increased 11.575 mg/dL (95% CI: 1.097 to 22.053) after the ketogenic diet intervention compared to pre-intervention levels, with a significant p-value of 0.03.
+Across these studies, the I<sup>2</sup> is 0, the p-value for Q is 0.995.
+This is a highly consistent I^2.

 # Average Change in LDL-C